-Mar 18 1915 - WWI: Battle of Gallipoli - British and French forces launch an ill-fated naval attack on Turkish forces in the Dardanelles, the narrow, strategically vital strait in northwestern Turkey separating Europe from Asia.
+- Mar 18 1865 Civil War: The Congress of the Confederate States adjourns for the last time. - Mar 18 1915 WWI: Battle of Gallipoli British and French forces launch an ill-fated naval attack on Turkish forces in the Dardanelles, the narrow, strategically vital strait in northwestern Turkey separating Europe from Asia.
 Three battleships are sunk during a failed British and French naval attack on the Dardanelles.